MihaiAlexP/crime-map/README.md

   - `npm run test-ci` - run test once

 # A few notes:
+## User can search with autocompletion in the Search Box
 ## User can drag the rectangle on map and it will show a markers for each crime
 ## Clicking a marker will show the crime description
 ## The most recent month with data is 09 2017